Plan your summer staycation with us

 Perched at the gateway to the Peak District and the Dovedale valley, we're perfectly placed for anyone looking to explore this beautiful corner of the world.
-And with plenty of beautiful greenery and gorgeous gardens to wander round, we think spring is the best season to visit.
+And with plenty of beautiful greenery and gorgeous gardens to wander round, summer is the a great season to visit.

-We’ve pulled together a few of our favourite places and activities so you can get planning your trip to the Peaks this spring.
+We’ve pulled together a few of our favourite places and activities so you can get planning your trip to the Peaks this summer.

 Just a 10-minute drive away, you’ll struggle to find a more perfect Peak District village than Tissington.
 With clusters of pretty stone cottages surrounding a gorgeous stately home, a beautiful church, charming tea shop and cafe, and six ancient wells, you’ll never be short of corners to explore.
 And for those looking to get their adrenaline pumping, you can get stuck into a range of activities from cycling and hiking to watersports and rock climbing.

 Ashbourne is a special little town that we’re lucky to live just a short drive from.
 Home to the Shrovetide football match, where a massive game is played through the village, this market town is certainly worth a visit.
-There’s plenty of rich history to be discovered, and you'll never be surprised at what you might find in this unique corner of the Peak District.
+There is a rich history to be discovered, medieval architecture, fine Georgian houses and plenty of boutique shops and cafés.

 Wander back to Callow Hall